 Dr. Mario E. Lacouture

-Director of Oncodermatology, Memorial Sloan Kettering Cancer Center.
+Director of Oncodermatology, Memorial Sloan Kettering Cancer Center, New York City.

-Dr. Mario Lacouture is a board-certified dermatologist at Memorial Sloan Kettering Cancer Center in New York and serves as the Director of their Oncodermatology program.
+Dr. Mario Lacouture is a board-certified dermatologist at Memorial Sloan Kettering Cancer Center in New York, and also serves as the Director of the Oncodermatology program.

 Dr. Lacouture conducts clinical trials to discover ways to treat dermatologic side effects during treatment, such as ways to prevent hair loss, itching, dry skin, and nail changes during and after treatment.
 His research focuses on major components of dermatologic side effects: the accurate description and severity grading, the effects on quality of life, the identification of factors that place individuals at higher risk, and the development of treatments.